Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: Introduction

 \begin{definition} Let $(X,d,\mu)$ be a metric measure space.
 Let $\Phi, \Psi\co [0, \infty) \to [0, \infty)$ be increasing functions with the following properties.

 \begin{itemize} \item $\lim_{t \to 0}\Phi(t)=\Phi(0)=0$ \item $\lim_{t \to 0}\Psi(t)=\Psi(0)=0$ \end{itemize}

-We say that $(X,d,\mu)$ satisfies a non-homogeneous $(\Phi,\Psi,C)$-Poincar\'e inequality if for every $2$-Lipschitz\footnote{The constant $2$ is only used to simplify arguments below.
+We say that $(X,d,\mu)$ satisfies a non-homogeneous $(\Phi,\Psi,C,r_0)$-Poincar\'e inequality if for every $2$-Lipschitz\footnote{The constant $2$ is only used to simplify arguments below.
 Any fixed bound could be used.
-Also, by adjusting the right-hand side by scaling with the Lipschitz constant of $f$, the inequality could be made homogeneous.} function $f\co X \to \R$, every upper gradient $g \co X \to \R$ and every ball $B(x,r) \subset X$ we have
+Also, by replacing the right hand side with the local Luxembourg norm

+we could simply assume that $f$ is Lipschitz.
+This would lead to the notion of ``weak'' Orlicz-Poincar\'e inequality considered in \cite{bjornorlicz}.
+The proof for Theorem \ref{thm:nohomo} works just as well for these inequalities, and thus the Poincar\'e inequalities with Luxembourg norms on the right hand side also imply $(1, p)$-Poincar\'e inequalities for $p \in [1,\infty)$.
+For simplicity, we omit this detail.
+Using Luxembourg norms may be somewhat more natural due to scaling invariance, which does not hold for Definition \ref{nonhomopoincare}.
+However, these inequalities have not been studied or used in other contexts than \cite{bjornorlicz}.} function $f\co X \to \R$, every upper gradient $g \co X \to \R$ and every ball $B(x,r) \subset X$ with $r<r_0$ we have

 \end{definition}